Makstutyte/simplified-blockchain/README.md

 # simplified-blockchain

+Self-made blockchain version v0.3 with implemented Merkle tree function create_merkle() from libbitcoin.
-Self-made blockchain version v0.2, program written in C++
+Program written in C++

 ## Installation instructions
 To run the program code you need: